HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 }
 ```

-It's possible to store another `value` in the `data` part of an abstract, since it will still be checked by the garbage collector.
+It's possible to store another `value` in the `data` part of an abstract since it will still be checked by the garbage collector.

 When one of your primitives gets a value back, you can check if it's an abstract value using `val_is_abstract`, check its kind using the `val_is_kind` API function, and then access its data using the `val_data` API function :